bhoward/CSC480-MockDB/MockDB/README.md

 * More realistic/differentiated course offerings?
 Allow the courses to change over time?
 Currently, all majors in the same year will take all courses together (unless someone fails).

+## Bugs!

+* A student can sign up for multiple sections of the same course in a single semester!
+Check out Joe Everett.